Essential Issues of the Chilean Legal System

 Within the process of modernization of the public institutions, the Chilean governments of the last decade considered it extremely important to implement a radical reform to the criminal legal system described above, enacting several laws since 1997.
 Starting in the year 2000, the so called “Reforma Procesal Penal” (the “Reform”) has been gradually implemented within the different regions of Chile, now being applied throughout the country.

 Additionally, the new procedure has limited deadlines vis-à-vis the former one.
 The process can last no longer than a few months, instead of the three or more years which were the average extent of any process within the former system.
-This benefits important aspects of the criminal procedure such as the quality of the evidence and witnesses presented by the prosecutor and the defender, and the right of the prosecuted to remain free or to be set free if there are no legal grounds to find him or her guilty within a short period of time.
+This benefits important aspects of the criminal procedure, such as the quality of the evidence and witnesses presented by the prosecutor and the defender, and the right of the prosecuted to remain free or to be set free if there are no legal grounds to find him or her guilty within a short period of time.

 The main institutions involved in the Reform are:

-- The Public Ministry (“Ministerio Publico”), an autonomous position (independent from the government) that investigates the crime and prosecutes the individual against whom are raised the charges.
+• The Public Ministry (“Ministerio Publico”), an autonomous position (independent from the government) that investigates the crime and prosecutes the individual against whom are raised the charges.
 This institution is hierarchically organized under the Attorney General (“Fiscal Nacional”), who commands the other attorneys (“fiscales”) at a national level;

-- The Criminal Public Defender (“Defensoria Penal Publica”), in charge of providing free legal defense to the prosecuted persons.
-The main principle ruling the actions of this organism is to provide with professionalized services to all who are being prosecuted for a crime no matter whether they have economic possibilities to hire a private defender or not;
+• The Criminal Public Defender (“Defensoria Penal Publica”), in charge of providing free legal defense to the prosecuted persons.
+The main principle ruling the actions of this organism is to provide professionalized services to all who are being prosecuted for a crime no matter whether they have economic possibilities to hire a private defender or not;

-After the investigation period, provided it has not been finished by a brief or summarized procedure (measures stated in order to clear the work of the courts), the trial itself takes place.
+After the investigation period, provided it has not been finished by a brief or summarized procedure (measures stated to clear the work of the courts), the trial itself takes place.
 During the trial, which is developed in a public and oral session, the prosecutor and the defender intervene.
-The parties present their respective evidence, arguments and requirements before a criminal court comprised of three judges, who until such moment were not familiar with the case.
+The parties present their respective evidence, arguments, and requirements before a criminal court comprised of three judges, who until such moment were not familiar with the case.

 The most remarkable improvement of the Reform is that it applies important principles of the due process of law, such as the impartiality, the transparency, the immediate appreciation of the evidence by the court, the quickness of the procedure, the efficiency in managing the resources available, the due defense of the prosecuted, the protection that the State grants to witnesses and victims, and the special attention that the State provides to the latter helping them to overcome the consequences of the crime.